An approach to categorification of Verma modules

-whenever there exists a short exact sequence $0 \rightarrow A \rightarrow B \rightarrow C \rightarrow 0$, or respectively an isomorphism $B \cong A \oplus C$.
+whenever there exists a short exact sequence $0 \rightarrow A \rightarrow B \rightarrow C \rightarrow 0$ (resp. an isomorphism $B \cong A \oplus C$).
 We call \emph{distinguished triplet} $(A,B,C)$ these short exact sequences and decompositions into direct sums.
 In the case of abelian categories with finite length objects (resp.
-Krull-Schmidt categories), they are given by the free $\bZ$-module generated by the classes of simple objects (resp. indecomposable objects).
+Krull--Schmidt categories), they are given by the free $\bZ$-module generated by the classes of simple objects (resp. indecomposable objects).

 If $\cC$ has a (not necessarily strong) $\bZ/2\bZ$-action $\Pi : \cC \rightarrow \cC$, then $G_0(\cC)$ and $K_0(\cC)$ become modules over $\bZ_\pi=\bZ[\pi]/(\pi^2-1)$ with $\pi[M]=[\Pi M]$.
-When the category is strictly $\bZ$-graded, namely $A \brak{k} \not\cong A$ for all $A \in \cC$ and $k\in \bZ_0$ , then $K_0(\cC)$ (resp. $G_0(\cC)$) becomes as $\bZ[q, q^{-1}]$-module freely generated by the classes of indecomposable objects (resp. simple objects), up to shift.
+When the category is \emph{strictly $\bZ$-graded}, namely $A \brak{k} \not\cong A$ for all $A \in \cC$ and $k\in \bZ_0$ , then $K_0(\cC)$ (resp. $G_0(\cC)$) becomes as $\bZ[q, q^{-1}]$-module freely generated by the classes of indecomposable objects (resp. simple objects), up to shift.
 The action is given by a shift in the degree

 This means the action of a polynomial $p\in\bZ[q,q^{-1}]$ can be viewed as (cf. \S\ref{ssec:gdims})